 A large long-running Australian study, known as the AusLong study, which has followed over 400 Australians for over 15 years, has shown that 5 years after a first clinical demyelinating event, 41% of people with early MS experienced fatigue, and 19% experienced clinical depression.
 Despite its huge impact, one of the unfulfilled needs in MS is an effective treatment option to combat fatigue.

-Treatments that improve function of mitochondria (the parts of a cell which produce energy) might slow the neurological damage and have a protective effect, whilst also reducing fatigue.
+Treatments that improve the function of mitochondria (which are the parts of a cell which produce energy) might slow the neurological damage and have a protective effect, whilst also reducing fatigue.
 While some single drugs and agents that support mitochondrial function have shown promise in reducing fatigue, depression and brain shrinkage, a combined therapy of multiple mitochondrial support agents has not previously been tested in MS.

-As part of a larger clinical trial that has been funded by the Federal Government’s Medical Research Future Fund, this project will test whether MRI techniques can be used to assess the efficacy of a combined dietary supplement that targets mitochondrial function and can help combat fatigue and depression in a relapsing remitting multiple sclerosis (RRMS).
+As part of a larger clinical trial that has been funded by the Federal Government’s Medical Research Future Fund, this project is testing whether magnetic resonance imaging (MRI) techniques can be used to assess the effectiveness of a combined dietary supplement that aims to boost mitochondrial function and can help combat fatigue and depression in a relapsing remitting MS.

 Updated: 02 January, 2019